 Now you should have the same header on every page.

 Since 2007, the default margin for any Word document has been 1 inch all around.
 Fortunately, MLA format has the same requirement.
-If for some reason you need to fix the margins, go to Page Layout > Margins > Normal.
+If for some reason you need to fix the margins, go to Layout > Margins > Normal.

-Also resist the temptation to make your title look fancy by underlining it, adding colour or bold font, or putting it in italics.
+Resist the temptation to make your title look fancy by underlining it, adding colour or bold font, or putting it in italics.
 All you have to do is centre your title and capitalize key words.

 Make sure the text of your essay is left-aligned.
 Look for these buttons in Word: